Leafwing-Studios/fop-rules/docs/character-options/classes/shaman.md

 You gain access to the Commune downtime activity.
 When you use this downtime activity, you learn the following facts about the nearest font of power:

+- the range of danger levels present in that font
 - the elements it is associated with
 - the zones that make up the font, their connections and their danger level
 - any font-level vantages, which modify the rules of the game for creatures in that font of power